|July 1925 - December 1970|

 "My eyes are perfect and I can prove it."

+"All right, prove it then," snapped Gus.
 "Stand right where you are and describe the radiator ornament on my car."

 The big fellow laughed sneeringly.

 "What are you trying to do, kid me?" he growled, staring intently at the metal object.
 "That's no test.
 It's just one of those metal bulldogs.
 One of the front legs is busted off."

 Gus, who was standing in front of the big chap but slightly to one side of his direct line of vision, did a peculiar thing while the big fellow was gazing at the radiator ornament.
 He crouched into a pugilistic attitude and started a swing that would have landed square on the point of the jaw if he had not stopped it a foot short of the mark.